rgommezz/timer-live-activity/README.md

 ## Timer Live Activity

-Example project illustrating how to orchestrate bidirectional communication between a React Native application and an iOS Live Activity 🚀
+This is an example project that illustrates how to architect the communication layer between a React Native application and an iOS Live Activity.

+It showcases:
+- 🍏 **Swift Native Module**: create the necessary bridging files to use the latest and greatest iOS language in your Native Modules
+- 🚀 **Live Activity API**: start, update and stop an iOS Live Activity from React Native
+- 🖌️ **Swift UI**: examine the declarative Swift UI composition model
+- :electron: **Bidirectional Communication**: invoke React Native code when an interaction happens within the live activity

-If you would like a detailed walkthrough, feel free to check out the following article: https://www.reactnative.university/blog/live-activities-native-module
+If you would like a detailed walkthrough, check out: **https://www.reactnative.university/blog/live-activities-native-module**

 https://github.com/rgommezz/timer-live-activity/assets/4982414/65aea563-0618-450a-b37c-812baec3b6b0